 Special Halloween-themed interview with Kim Newman: 13 questions of horror

 This interview with Kim Newman took place in October 2014.

-How many films do you watch a week?
+1. How many films do you watch a week?
 What’s the longest period you’ve gone without watching a film?

 Taking the last four weeks at random, I watched 19, 9, 12 and 14 films.
 Sometimes if the number dips, it might be because I’m watching a box set of a TV show which takes up time I might have spent on movies.
 I doubt if I’ve gone more than five days without watching a film in the last forty years … and the number of times I’ve done that is very low.
 Of course, much of this is down to having personal interests which are also part of the job I do.

-What kind of films do you watch?
+2. What kind of films do you watch?
 We know you love horror and science fiction, but would you also choose to see films as Gone Girl and Fury in the cinema?
 Or indeed, how low would you go in terms of viewing?!

 As a critic, I get invited to most movies and sometimes sent to see things I might not have chosen to see.
-I don’t feel obliged to watch everything – and there are many movies (ordinary rom-coms, kids’ CGI cartoon films, sport films, soccer violence pictures, films about rich people getting married or having babies, porn, even art films.)
+I don’t feel obliged to watch everything – and there are many movies I have little interest in seeing.
+(Being: ordinary rom-coms, kids’ CGI cartoon films, sport films, soccer violence pictures, films about rich people getting married or having babies, porn, even art films.)

-Your new novel An English Ghost Story came out this month.
+3. Your new novel An English Ghost Story came out this month.
 Can you tell me what it’s about?